 A trip with Sweet Action is sure to be one of the highlights of your stay in Maine, whether you’re an experienced angler or a beginner.
 If you enjoy using bait, an outing typically begins somewhere in Boothbay Harbor with a short boat ride to fish for the “Macks” – the mackerel that will be used as bait for the day’s true prize, the feisty striped bass(depending on the tides and when you choose to depart, this is also a chance to see a beautiful Maine sunrise or sunset).
 Jigging a silver cigarette shaped lure, it is not uncommon for two anglers to catch thirty 6” to 12” Macks in less than fifteen minutes.
 If the Mackerel are more spread out, Captain Wolotsky will reach into his bag of tricks to make sure that we have a few of these striper delicacies on-board.

 With the 40 gallon live-well now stocked with your mackerel, we’ll then head up from Boothbay Harbor through Townsend Gut, across the Sheepscot River to our fishing destinations: Hockomock Bay, the Sasanoa River, the Back River, and the Kennebec River.
 If the weather is calm enough, we will sneak across the mouth of the Sheepscot to fish the beaches and coves at the mouth of the mighty Kennebec River.
 If the wind is whipping, we will head up river where the effects of the wind are diminished.
-Because we make a 30 to 50 minute run to areas with a higher density of fish then Boothbay Harbor, we strongly encourage the six hour charter.
-With over 35 years of experience in the region, Captain Wolotsky will lead you to his favorite spots, where in no time you’ll be catching fish.
-Once there, we’ll look for the telltale sign of action: swirlies (small swirling currents on the water’s surface) indicating that stripers are feeding.
-Wildlife abounds, as eagle, deer, seals, otter, and osprey are all commonly seen.
-Few feel the effects of seasickness in this shallow water environment that resembles a lake or a river more than the ocean where we began.
+Because we make a 30 to 50 minute run to areas with a higher density of fish then Boothbay Harbor, we strongly encourage the six-hour charter.
+With over 35 years of experience in the region, Captain Wolotsky will lead you to his favorite spots,

-- Live Bait – We’ll place a live mackerel on the end of your line, occasionally using a balloon as a bobber.
+We’ll place a live mackerel on the end of your line.
 Once the mackerel is in the water, you will quickly become amazed by the action.
 When the stripers approach, your mackerel will become increasingly nervous, and your line will begin to frantically dance.
-The mackerel breaks the surface trying to flee (we call this “ringing the dinner bell!”).
-Darwin’s Theory prevails as you watch a scene resembling a show on the Discovery Channel.
+The mackerel breaks the surface trying to flee.

-- Gummies – Gummies are synthetic lures that mimic the look of the fish that stripers feed on.
+Gummies are synthetic lures that mimic the look of the fish that stripers feed on.
 These fishy lures, having a lead head and plastic body, target Striped Bass feeding below the surface.
-Often, we will cast gummies to float over or past a hole where Captain Wolotsky knows the stripers congregate.
+Often, we will cast gummies to float over or past a hole where Captain

 Sweet Action is not just for moms and dads.
 We’ve taken kids along as well, and have helped them land their first fish!
-In particular, kids love catching mackerel, which swim in large schools and provide fast paced action.
-Captain Wolotsky, a veteran middle and high school teacher when the fish aren’t biting, will make sure that your kids have a fun, safe time while on board.
+In particular, kids love catching mackerel, which swim in large schools and provide fast-paced action.
+Captain Wolotsky, a veteran middle

-For some families the 4 hour Striper fishing trip is just too much fishing.
-Too each his own.
+For some families, the 4-hour Striper fishing trip is just too much fishing.
+To each his own.
 Many families enjoy doing a little Mackerel or bottom fishing, pulling lobsters traps, or even tubing.
 Other families want a little fishing in combination with a trip to Five Islands Lobster Co. for lunch or dinner.
 We can work together to make your time on the boat just what you want it to be.